PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part2-Installing-Packages.md

   This should begin the process of downloading and installing the `nnet` package and any dependencies.
 You can check that the package was installed by running `installed.packages()` again.

-4. Repeat the process for `scales` package:
+4. Repeat the process for the `scales` package:
   ```R
   install.packages("scales")
   ```